 Domestic Violence Charges in Rhode Island

 A charge involving domestic violence is not one which should be taken lightly, as there are severe penalties for conviction of such a charge.
 Going through life with a domestic violence charge on your criminal record can be extremely difficult, as such a charge can have a devastating impact on your life and livelihood.
+If you've been charged with domestic violence, Imnan & Tourgee's criminal defense attorneys are here to help.

 What is Considered Domestic Violence in Rhode Island?